roelzkie15/roelzkie15/README.md

 In my free time, I'm working on a simple password manager **MellonPass** as a side project _(wanna join? 😸)_ to learn Cryptography, Svelte, Kubernetes, and DevOps.

-Will also list more small projects used for learning new technologies :)
+Will also list more small projects used for learning new technologies. 🚀

 📫 How to reach me:
 - Website: [https://roekzkie.dev](https://www.roelzkie.dev/)